LightHearts UK Mental Wellbeing - Week 7

 We mentioned mindfulness practise in Week 5 with psychologist Dr Elizabeth Stephens but we’d like to expand on that practise a bit more here…

-As Dr Stephens mentioned in her explanation of various techniques, Mindfulness is particularly ‘in’ at the moment, and has helped many people worldwide to conquer their stress and anxiety.
+As Dr Stephens mentioned in her explanation of various techniques, Mindfulness is growing in popularity, and has helped many people worldwide to conquer their stress and anxiety.
 Mindfulness is a technique where you concentrate only on the present moment – the actual moment right here and right now.
 Whatever you are doing in that moment you need to be focused only on that and nothing else.
 It’s a brilliant technique to stop your thoughts from spiralling out of control to the past or the future.
 So it’s particularly good when you’ve gone through the re-hashing of past events, to then use mindfulness to centre yourself on the present.
+It also helps us to be non-judgemental - of ourselves and also of others - so it can really help to weed out negative thinking in general and especially stop any ‘beating yourself up’ behaviour which is often associated with anxiety and depression.

-Just simply saying to yourself “I am alive, I am breathing, I am in no immediate danger, I am safe right now” and then concentrating on your breath can really help to bring you back to the present moment.
+When you’re in a bad place, just simply saying to yourself “I am alive, I am breathing, I am in no immediate danger, I am safe right now” and then concentrating on your breath can really help to bring you back to the present moment.
 It’s also good when you’re feeling stressed and rushing around.
-Instead of allowing your thoughts to churn around in a sort of mental ‘to do’ list – constantly thinking about all the future things you have to or ought to do – mindfulness can help you take a breath and to just remind yourself to focus on the thing you’re doing right at that moment.
+Instead of allowing your thoughts to churn around in a sort of mental ‘to do’ list – constantly thinking about all the future things you have to or ought to do – mindfulness can help you take a breath and to just remind yourself to focus on the thing you’re doing right at that moment and finding joy in that moment.

 True mindfulness is about finding your own joy, your own way of staying in the present moment.
 So when you’re trying out any of these techniques remember that it’s ok not to be perfect at them.
 It’s all about taking them step by step, and either keeping the parts of the techniques that suit you or leaving the parts that you can’t relate to.